plone/documentation/docs/install/create-project-cookieplone.md

 # Install Plone with Cookieplone

 This chapter describes how you can create a web application using {term}`Cookieplone`.
-Cookieplone is the recommended way to create a Plone project as an add-on using the Volto frontend.
+Cookieplone is the recommended way to create a Plone project.
 It also includes tools for development and deployment.

 ```{seealso}
 For other installation options, see {ref}`get-started-install-label`.
 ```

+(create-project-cookieplone-choose-a-user-interface)=

+## Choose a user interface

+With Cookieplone you can create projects that either use the {term}`Volto` frontend or the {term}`Classic UI` frontend.

+You need to decide which type of project to create first.
+Read {doc}`/conceptual-guides/choose-user-interface` and test them on https://demo.plone.org (Volto) and https://classic.demo.plone.org (Classic UI).

 ```{versionadded} Volto 18.0.0-alpha.43
 {term}`Cookieplone` was added as the recommended tool to create a Plone project with Volto starting in Volto 18.0.0-alpha.43 and above.